Improving Fairness of Large Language Model-Based ICU Mortality Prediction via Case-Based Prompting: INTRODUCTION

 \section{INTRODUCTION}

 In high-risk clinical environments, concerns regarding the fairness of artificial intelligence (AI) systems have become a central ethical focus in both academia and industry\cite{liu2025scoping}.
 As AI technologies become increasingly integrated into healthcare, their role in supporting decision-making in intensive care units (ICUs) has grown rapidly\cite{cummins2025hospital,liu2023illness,hong2021predicting}.
+Traditional ICU mortality prediction models such as APACHE, SAPS, and SOFA-based machine learning approaches rely on predefined features and fixed model structures.
+While these models have demonstrated strong predictive performance, they are often limited in their ability to flexibly integrate heterogeneous clinical information.
 Large language models (LLMs), with their advanced contextual understanding and reasoning capabilities, are emerging as powerful tools for clinical prediction tasks, including ICU mortality prediction.
 However, clinical decision-making requires not only high predictive accuracy but also stringent standards for fairness and interpretability.
 Systematic performance disparities caused by non-clinical attributes—such as sex, race, or age—may lead to inequitable allocation of medical resources, exacerbate existing health disparities\cite{meng2022interpretability, zack2024assessing}, and ultimately undermine clinicians’ and patients’ trust in AI-assisted care.

 When Large Language Models (LLMs) are introduced into this high-risk clinical scenario, they face two key challenges.
 First, detecting demographic bias across patient subgroups.
 LLMs may inherit structural biases embedded in their training data, resulting in uneven performance for female, older, or minority patients\cite{singhal2023large}.
 Conventional fairness metrics primarily measure output-level disparities but fail to capture latent feature bias—that is, the tendency of a model to rely on different clinical features for different demographic groups, thereby weakening model reliability.
 Second, how to break through the trade-off between performance and fairness, and mitigate model bias while ensuring performance.
 Existing mitigation strategies often rely on reweighting or loss-based adjustments to improve fairness, yet these approaches frequently degrade overall accuracy—an outcome that is particularly problematic in high-stakes medical settings.
 Therefore, this study aims to systematically investigate the following three core research questions: \begin{itemize} \item \textbf{Is bias present?} Do LLMs indeed exhibit performance disparities across specific demographic groups in ICU mortality prediction? \item \textbf{Where is bias?} Is bias confined to model outputs, or is it ingrained within the model’s internal feature reliance and reasoning logic (i.e., latent bias)? \item \textbf{Can bias be mitigated?} Can these biases be mitigated in a low-cost, highly adaptable manner without compromising core predictive performance? \end{itemize}